The China-Europe Water Platform

 The China-Europe Water Platform (CEWP) promotes water cooperation between Europe and China.
 The network embodies a global response to pressing water and climate challenges by promoting water policy dialogue, collaborative research and business development based on mutual interests and joint funding.

 The Netherlands, represented by Rijkswaterstaat (part of the Ministry of Infrastructure and Water Management), has been a member state of the CEWP since its establishment in 2012.
-Together with the European Commission (DG ENV and DG INT) and several other European member states, such Portugal, France, Sweden and Hungary, the Netherlands has been active in the CEWP on topics such as water and energy, water and business and water and urbanisation.
+Together with the European Commission (DG ENV and DG INT) and several other European member states, such as Portugal, France, and Hungary, the Netherlands has been active in the CEWP on topics such as river basin management, water and business and climate resilient urban and river catchment areas.
+Regarding the latter topic, Rijkswaterstaat was the lead partner of the project China-Europe Cooperation on Sponge Cities (CECoSC), which was successfully concluded in 2022.
+Explorations for a follow-up to this project and a strategic continuation of the platform are ongoing.

 Advancing European-Chinese cooperation: Rijkswaterstaat’s strategic priorities in water management